Skip Navigation

 Refers to the Integrated Postsecondary Education Data System, a database managed by the National Center for Education Statistics (NCES) per congressional mandate.

-OU's Institutional Research & Reporting office is dedicated to providing accurate, detailed, and clearly defined information about the university to a variety of stakeholders - including university administration, government agencies, the media, and the general public.
+OU's Institutional Research and Reporting office is dedicated to providing accurate, detailed, and clearly defined information about the university to a variety of stakeholders - including university administration, government agencies, the media, and the general public.
 IRR is the official source for all official university reporting data.

 OU appoints some professional librarians as faculty.
 These ranks are not included in the Regular Faculty, but they are considered part of Instructional Faculty.